Softheon/NG-Workshop/README.md

   </sws-header>
   ```

-  The header can include two different custom content.
+  The header can include 3 areas for custom content.
 Add the attribute `header` to the div for it to go in the header bar (to the right of the logo, and left of quicklinks).
 Add the attribute `usermenu` to the div for it to go in the user menu dropdown.
+Add the attribute `leftmenu` to the div for it to go in the left menu.

 **TIP: If you don't provide any navData it will display an empty header**